Indian Institute of Management Lucknow: Fellow Programme in Management

 Fellow Programme in Management (FPM) is a research-oriented Doctor of Business Administration programme in various domains of management sciences.
 This programme was started in 2000.
 Candidates with master's degrees in appropriate discipline or engineering undergraduate degree holders are eligible for admissions.
 Any professional qualification holder such as CA, ICWA and CS with a minimum 55% aggregate marks can also apply.
 While the mandatory pgp-level course work is undertaken in the first year and doctoral level specialisation courses in the second year, the research work starts in the beginning of the third year after a comprehensive examination.
 Students who have completed MBA from any of the IIMs are admitted directly to the second year.
 The specialisations offered are Agribusiness management, Decision Sciences, Economics, Finance and Accounting, Human Resources Management, Information Technology and Systems, Marketing Management, Operations Management and Strategic Management.

 The Agribusiness Management area for FPM is only offered by IIM Ahmadabad apart from IIM Lucknow.
 The institute pays a liberal monthly stipend to FPM scholars apart from several other research grants.
 Also the accommodation facility is provided free of cost.

 Admission in Fellow program is through CAT, GATE, UGC/CSIR/ICAR-JRF/SRF or GMAT/GRE score and other secondary area specific parameters based shortlisting, followed by rigorous interview process.

 IIM Lucknow also has an EFPM (Executive DBA) for working executives.
 The admission process for EFPM is separate from FPM.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it sixth among management colleges in 2022.
+The National Institutional Ranking Framework (NIRF) ranked it fifth among management colleges in 2025.
 It was ranked fourth by Business Today's "India's Top Five B-Schools Yearly Ranking In 2022".